 Include Your Name & Details

-Signing off your response with your name is a small detail that goes a long way to making customers feel like they are being taken seriously.
+Signing off your response with your name is a small detail that goes a long way to making customers feel like they’re being taken seriously.

-Adding in details such as your name and job title helps to create a connection with the customer and shows them that they are talking with a human, not a chatbot.
+Adding in details such as your name and job title helps to create a connection with the customer and shows them that they’re talking with a human, not a chatbot.

-Having a human member of the team respond to their review reiterates that your business is taking it seriously and that you deem it important enough to dedicate time and resources to.
+Having a human member of the team respond to negative reviews reiterates that your business is taking it seriously and that you deem it important enough to dedicate time and resources to.

 A review is usually the beginning of a longer conversation with a customer and following up with them allows you to ensure that the issue has been properly resolved.